-In the era of checkbox compliance, with a mass amount of frameworks and standards being produced by regulatory bodies, siloed teams were a viable approach to managing cybersecurity and IT risk programs.
-When the options for new technology were few, and as a result regulatory compliance was in fact the brunt of what an organization needed to be secure, breaking apart security and risk management teams did in fact get the job done.
+In the era of checkbox compliance, with a mass amount of frameworks and standards being produced by regulatory bodies, siloed teams were a viable approach to cyber risk assessment and management.
+When the options for new technology were few, and as a result regulatory compliance was the brunt of what an organization needed to be secure, breaking apart security and risk management teams did in fact get the job done.
 However, that era of long adoption cycles for new technology, with IT teams as the gatekeepers, ended with the rise of a technologically literate workforce.

-Now, organizations are faced with a barrage of new technologies that appeal to almost every possible business unit and team within the enterprise.
-As a result, security and risk teams at each respective company are faced with a unique configuration of risk and security threats given the sheer volume of options for tools that companies face.
-Governance, risk and compliance was not designed, nor matured in, a time when flexibility and versatility were paramount.
-The information security community needs something better to face the threats of today’s business environment - enter the Integrated Risk Management (IRM) solution.
+Organizations are now faced with a barrage of new tech that appeals to different enterprise business units and teams.
+As a result, security and risk teams at each respective company are faced with a unique configuration of risk and security threats given the sheer volume of options for tools.
+GRC risk management plans were neither designed, nor matured in, a time when flexibility and versatility were paramount.
+The information security community needs something better to face the potential risks of today’s business environment - enter the Integrated Risk Management (IRM) solution.

 What is Integrated Risk Management

-Integrated risk management is a set of practices and processes supported by technologies that improve decision making and visibility into an organization’s security and risk posture. integrated risk management is a recognition that each organization faces unique sets of risks and threats and as a result, must take a risk-centric (not compliance-focused) approach to information security.
+Integrated risk management is a set of practices and processes supported by technologies that improve decision-making and visibility into an organization’s security and risk posture.
+IRM is a recognition that each organization faces unique sets of risks and threats and as a result, must take a risk-centric (not compliance-focused) approach to information security.

-The shift from traditional governance, risk and compliance to integrated risk management marks the changing needs of the modern information security leader and their teams.
-Rather than putting compliance first, integrated risk management enables and organization to manage its unique set of risks that face its organization specifically and in turn meet compliance requirements as apart of that mission.
+The shift from traditional GRC to IRM marks the changing needs of the modern information security leader and their teams.
+Rather than putting compliance first, IRM enables an organization to manage its unique set of risks and in turn, meet compliance requirements as a part of that mission.

-Under the Gartner definition, integrated risk management has a specific set of practices:
+According to Gartner, the integrated risk management definition has a specific set of practices:

 - Strategy: Enablement and implementation of a framework, including performance improvement through effective governance and risk ownership

-- Assessment: Identification, evaluation, and prioritization of risks
+- Assessment: Identifying risks, evaluation, and prioritization of risks

-- Response: Identification and implementation of mechanisms to mitigate risk
+- Response: Identification and implementation of mechanisms for risk reduction

 - Technology: Design and implementation of an integrated risk management solution (IRMS) architecture or an integrated risk management framework

-To understand the full scope of risk, organizations require an integrated view across all business units and risk and compliance functions, as well as key business partners, and supply chains.
-In all, integrated risk management is a reconfiguration of legacy governance risk and compliance (GRC) activities using a risk-aware culture and enabling technologies that improve decision making and performance.
+To fully evaluate risk, organizations require an integrated view across all business units and risk and compliance functions, as well as key business partners, and supply chains.
+Security teams need to have enterprise-wide transparency to identify different types of risk, including financial risk and operational risk.
+In all, this actionable definition describes IRM as a reconfiguration of legacy GRC activities using a risk-aware culture and enabling technologies that improve decision-making and performance.

 Embracing An Integrated Risk Management Approach Within Your Organization

-Making the shift from a governance, risk and compliance oriented program to an integrated risk management framework results in three major results:
+Making the shift from a GRC-oriented program to an IRM framework results in three significant results:

 - Risk-aware culture